-Small Business Grants Fund
+Small Business Grants Fund (£10,000)

 The government will provide additional funding for local authorities to support small businesses that already pay little or no Business Rates because of Small Business Rate Relief (SBBR).
 This will provide a one-off grant of £10,000 to around 700,000 business currently eligible for SBRR or Rural Rate Relief, to help meet their ongoing business costs.

-Retail, Hospitality and Leisure Grant Fund
+Retail, Hospitality and Leisure Grant Fund (£25,000)

 A grant of £25,000 will be provided to retail, hospitality and leisure businesses with rateable values between £15,001 and £50,999.
 This was extended to include betting shops, estate / letting agents, employment agencies, community groups and charity shops.

 To qualify for the above grants you must have been already registered as the ratepayer on 11 March 2020.

 If you believe that you may be entitled and you have not already completed an application please apply online.
 A brief online application and declaration will need to be completed.

 The Government has announced that from 1 April 2020 retail discount will be increased to 100%.

-This has now been extended to hospitality and leisure properties (such as gyms, theatres, hotels and museums) and is awarded to occupied properties that are predominantly retail and have a rateable value under £51,000.
 Properties that have now closed due to Government guidance are still entitled to the relief.
 If you are already in receipt of this we will be updating the award on your account and issuing updated bills in due course.